-Yoshiharu is a fast-growing Japanese restaurant operator and was borne out the idea of introducing the modernized Japanese dining experience to customers all over the world.
-Specializing in Japanese ramen, Yoshiharu gained recognition as a leading ramen restaurant in Southern California within six months of our 2016 debut and has continued to expand our top-notch restaurant service across Southern California, currently operating 8 restaurants with an additional 5 new restaurant stores under construction/development and an additional 6 restaurant stores expected to open in 2023.
-We take pride in our warm, hearty, smooth, and rich bone broth, which is slowly boiled for over 12 hours.
+We are a fast-growing Japanese restaurant operator and was borne out of the idea of introducing the modernized Japanese dining experience to customers all over the world.
+Specializing in Japanese ramen, we gained recognition as a leading ramen restaurant in Southern California within six months of our 2016 debut and have continued to expand our top-notch restaurant service across Southern California, currently operating ten restaurants with an additional three new restaurant stores under construction/development.
+Further, we entered into a material definitive agreement to acquire three existing restaurants in Las Vegas and expect to complete the acquisition in early second quarter 2024.

+We take pride in our warm, hearty, smooth, and rich bone broth, which is slowly boiled for over twelve hours.
 Customers can taste and experience supreme quality and deep flavors.
-Combining the broth with the fresh, savory, and highest-quality ingredients, Yoshiharu serves the perfect, ideal ramen, as well as offers customers a wide variety of sushi rolls, bento menu and other favorite Japanese cuisine.
+Combining the broth with the fresh, savory, and highest-quality ingredients, we serve the perfect, ideal ramen, as well as offers customers a wide variety of sushi rolls, bento menu and other favorite Japanese cuisine.
 Our acclaimed signature Tonkotsu Black Ramen has become a customer favorite with its slow cooked pork bone broth and freshly made, tender chashu (braised pork belly).

 Our mission is to bring our Japanese ramen and cuisine to the mainstream, by providing a meal that customers find comforting.
 Since the inception of the business, we have been making our own ramen broth and other key ingredients such as pork chashu and flavored eggs from scratch, whereby upholding the quality and taste of our foods, including the signature texture and deep, rich flavor of our handcrafted broth.
 Moreover, we believe that slowly cooking the bone broth makes it high in collagen and rich in nutrients.
-Yoshiharu also strives to present food that is not only healthy, but also affordable.
+We also strive to present food that is not only healthy, but also affordable.
 We feed, entertain and delight our customers, with our active kitchens and bustling dining rooms providing happy hours, student and senior discounts, and special holiday events.
 As a result of our vision, customers can comfortably enjoy our food in a friendly and welcoming atmosphere.

-In September 2022, the Company consummated its initial public offering (the "IPO") of 2,940,000 shares of its class A common stock at a public offering price of \$4.00 per share, generating gross proceeds of \$11,760,000.
+In September 2022, we consummated our initial public offering (the "IPO") of 2,940,000 shares of our Class A common stock (pre-Reverse Stock Split), par value \$0.0001 per share ("Class A Common Stock") at a public offering price of \$4.00 per share, generating gross proceeds of \$11,760,000.
 Net proceeds from the IPO were approximately \$10.3 million after deducting underwriting discounts and commissions and other offering expenses of approximately \$1.5 million.

-The Company granted the underwriters a 45-day option to purchase up to 441,000 additional shares (equal to 15% of the shares of class A common stock sold in the IPO) to cover over-allotments, if any, which the underwriters did not exercise.
-In addition, the Company issued to the representative of the underwriters warrants to purchase a number of shares of class A common stock sold in the IPO (including shares of Class A common stock sold upon exercise of the over-allotment option).
-The representative's warrants will be exercisable at any time and from time to time, in whole or in part, during the four-and-1⁄2-year period commencing six months from the date of commencement of the sales of the shares of Class A common stock in connection with the IPO, at an initial exercise price per share of \$5.00 (equal to 125% of the initial public offering price per share of class A common stock).
+We granted the underwriters a 45-day option to purchase up to 441,000 additional shares (equal to 15% of the shares of Class A Common Stock sold in the IPO) to cover overallotments, if any, which the underwriters did not exercise.
+In addition, we issued to the representative of the underwriters warrants to purchase a number of shares of Class A Common Stock equal to 5.0% of the aggregate number of shares of Class A Common Stock sold in the IPO (including shares of Class A Common Stock sold upon exercise of the over-allotment option).
+The representative's warrants are exercisable at any time and from time to time, in whole or in part, during the four-and-1⁄2-year period commencing six months from the date of commencement of the sales of the shares of Class A Common Stock in connection with the IPO, at an initial exercise price per share of \$5.00 (equal to 125% of the initial public offering price per share of Class A Common Stock).
 No representative's warrants have been exercised.